Media + Information

 Independent Study

-Sometimes you may want to work on a special topic or want to work closely with a specific professor.
-Sometimes a student will want to the content of a MI 200 or MI 300 level class at a master’s level work.
-Reach out to the professor first to see if this is an option.
+Sometimes you may want to work deeply on a special topic, or want to work closely with a specific professor.
+Students should talk to the MA director to find out options.
+Then the student can reach out to the professor to see if this is an option.
 Enrollment is through our APC (academic program coordinator Jessica Leadbetter.
 Fill our the form and contact her.
 Download the form here.

 Master’s Plan A (thesis) students need 6 additional hours of discussion based training and in their second year an additional 3 hours of training.